Future Islands: 2007–2008: Wave Like Home

 In July 2007, Future Islands recorded their debut album Wave Like Home with Chester Endersby Gwazda at Backdoor Skateshop in Greenville.
 As Cashion describes: "When we did Wave Like Home, we were working with a really tight schedule.
 Sam lived in Asheville and could only be in Greenville to record for a week or so, and we had to work very fast.
 We recorded the whole album in 3 days, and we spent about a month mixing it."

 After a Halloween party in 2007, Erick Murillo quit the band.
 Having finished his degree, Cashion moved back to Raleigh: "We were scattered across North Carolina.
 I was living in Raleigh on friends' couches, Gerrit was in Greenville and Sam was in Asheville, which was five hours away."
 Between November 2007 and June 2008, Future Islands—encouraged by Dan Deacon and Benny Boeldt from Baltimore band Adventure—relocated to Baltimore.
 Cashion moved in November, Herring in January and finally Welmers.
-There, they could have access to cheap rent, be part of a supportive community and be closer to cities like New York and Washington, which allowed them to tour more extensively.
+There, they could have access to cheap rent, be part of a supportive community and be closer to cities like New York, Philadelphia, and Washington, which allowed them to tour more extensively.

 During the first half of 2008, the band added another drummer, Sam Ortiz from the Baltimore band Thrust Lab, who left weeks before the start of their first national tour in late July.
 On August 5, 2008, the band released the track "Follow You (Pangea Version)" as part of a split 7-inch with Deacon, through the label 307 Knox Records.
 Future Islands' track on the EP "Follow You (Pangea version)" was recorded in April 2006 at the Bonque house in Greenville, North Carolina during the Pangea sessions: the band's first proper session with Chester Endersby Gwazda.

 London-based label Upset The Rhythm released Wave Like Home on August 25, 2008, which made sales difficult in the US due to the import costs.
 The cover art was designed by Kymia Nawabi, a former member of Art Lord & the Self-Portraits.
 She also designed the cover art of the Feathers and Hallways 7-inch which was recorded in Oakland, California, on July 21, 2008, during their first U.S. tour.
 Produced by Chester Endersby Gwazda, it was released on April 15, 2009, by Upset The Rhythm.
 This single was their first release as a focused three-piece: "We have definitely talked about adding a drummer at some point, when the time is right, but right now it just makes sense to be a three piece if, for nothing else, the fact that it is really easy to tour as a three piece.
 We really have very little gear.
 We really just have PA speakers for the keyboard and a bass amp."